opensearch-project/documentation-website/_data-prepper/pipelines/pipelines.md

 ## Configure peer forwarder

-Data Prepper provides an HTTP service to forward Events between Data Prepper nodes for aggregation.
+Data Prepper provides an HTTP service to forward events between Data Prepper nodes for aggregation.
 This is required for operating Data Prepper in a clustered deployment.
 Currently, peer forwarding is supported in `aggregate`, `service_map_stateful`, and `otel_trace_raw` processors.
 Peer forwarder groups events based on the identification keys provided by the processors.
 For `service_map_stateful` and `otel_trace_raw` it's `traceId` by default and can not be configured.
 For `aggregate` processor, it is configurable using `identification_keys` option.

 Peer forwarder supports peer discovery through one of three options: a static list, a DNS record lookup , or AWS Cloud Map.
 Peer discovery can be configured using `discovery_mode` option.
 Peer forwarder also supports SSL for verification and encryption, and mTLS for mutual authentication in a peer forwarding service.